Quantum software and algorithms research

 Current members

-- Abhishek Abhishek (MASc student)
+- Abhishek Abhishek (PhD student)

-- Gabe Bottrill (undergraduate researcher)
+- Gabe Bottrill (MASc student)

 - Gideon Uchehara (co-supervised PhD student)

-- Mushahid Khan (PhD student)
+- Mushahid Khan (co-supervised PhD student)

 Positions